 Have you personally hiked or ridden horses on this trail?
 Mark all that apply.

 Did you know Nancy's Path can be reached via various trails, and truck and trailer parking is accommodated at the Glassier Trail Head Parking Lot and from the BLM's Divide Parking Lot (after an extensive trail ride from the Divide to get to the Nancy's Path turnoff).
-Nancy's Path is a seasonal trail ride, please use caution when condition's are less than ideal.
+Nancy's Path is a seasonal trail ride, it can get slippery and wet.
+Please use caution when condition's are less than ideal.
+The RFVHC recommends this trail for experienced trail horses and intermediate to expert horse back riders.

-8.Starting in May through September, we would like to meet out on the trails and ride together.
+9.Starting May through September months, we would like to encourage trail riders to meet out on the trails and ride together.

-Small groups on the weekends and sometimes midweek.
+Groups on the weekends and midweek.
 If you are an equestrian or a RFVHC member, please share your names, email addresses, or add the emails of any friends that may be interested - we can meet-up and go out together.
 Leave your email addresses in the comment box below.
+Use our FaceBook page or contact us at rfvhc.colorado@gmail.com

 The Historic Sutey Ranch (horses & hikers only) BLM's Sutey Equestrian Parking Lot is accessed from Highway 82 onto County Road 103, then left on Crystal Springs Road.
 Drive past Crystal Springs Ranch (on the left) and go down the hill and the parking lot will be on the left.
 BLM's Sutey Equestrian Parking Lot accommodates trucks and horse trailers.
 Hikers and mountain bikers have a separate parking area

 Did you know the Bureau of Land Management ( BLM ) has designated Sutey Ranch as a “Wildlife Priority Area”?
-Dogs must be on leash at all times on all trails, and please be courteous and clean up after your dogs.
+Many would prefer that dogs must be on leash at all times on all trails, to protect the wildlife and keep equestrians safer.
+There is not a current leash law.
+Please be courteous and clean up after your dogs.

 The Sutey Ranch is a Western Heritage Homestead Ranch in the Roaring Fork Valley with fields and meandering trails.
 The RFVHC will work with the BLM as “Friends of Sutey”.
 Our collective responsibility will be to respect the land, respect our wildlife, keep our new parking lots organized, manure free, and to park with others needs in mind.
-We need your help.
+This area is the safest and most popular family riding designation in the RFV.

 Have you personally hiked or ridden on the Sutey Ranch?
-Select all that apply.
+Mark all that apply.

 Have you personally hiked or ridden Windstar?
-Select all that apply.
+Mark all that apply.

 Upper North Mesa Trail ( horses and hikers only ) is accessed from Highway 82, to Brush Creek Road and at the roundabout, turn right into Snowmass Rodeo Parking Lot.